 This is a very powerful feature.
 For easy order handling, you can export orders and download the orders as files.
 The plugin offers a fully configurable export function.

 - Order dates.

 - Order status (incl. any custom order status).

-- Site filter (select all the shops or any single shop in the network).
+- Site filter (select all the shops or only the required shops).